Hsoto/Getting-and-Cleaning-Data-Course-Project/README.md

 The goal is to prepare tidy data that can be used for later analysis.

 Is required to submit:
-1) a tidy data set as described below,
+1) a tidy data set
 2) a link to a Github repository with your script for performing the analysis, and
 3) a code book that describes: